 1.1 The WMO Information System (WIS) was established to provide high performance and reliable information sharing and management services for all WMO programmes and related activities.
 After a decade of implementation, WIS became operational in 2012 and must evolve to meet the ever growing requirements of its users.
 The status of WIS in August 2016 is described in Annex I, current Status of WIS.

 1.2 The CBS Extraordinary 2014 session in Asuncion, Paraguay requested ICT-ISS to develop and maintain a strategic plan for developing WIS over a ten year forward looking period.
 The 68th session of WMO Executive Council requested that CBS to present a proposal for governance structure and strategy for the evolution of WIS to EC-69.
-This document outlines the strategic activities for the evolution of WIS toward its next generation, “WIS 2.0”, with the focus on reducing costs, facilitating NMHS activities as well as improving efficiency and processes.
-Further effort will be required to define how services will be delivered and supported to help NMHS achieve maximum advantage from WIS.
+This document outlines the strategic activities for the evolution of WIS toward its next generation, “WIS 2.0”, with an enhanced focus on supporting global agendas, such as GFCS, DRR, UN SDG and the UNFCCC, as well as reducing costs, facilitating NMHS activities and improving efficiency and processes.
+Further effort will be required to define how services will be delivered and supported to help WMO Members achieve maximum advantage from WIS.

+1.3 Note that the terms “cloud computing” and “open ecosystem” are terms of limited meaning in this document as defined in Annex II.

 2. Vision

-2.1 WIS 2.0 will provide users with seamless access to diverse information from a wide range of sources and will enable weather, water and climate information to be related to socioeconomic context.
-Through an open eco-system of tools, applications and services , WIS 2.0 will allow all information providers to publish and share their data, products and services and all users to develop value added services and new products.
+2.1 WIS 2.0 will provide users with seamless access to diverse information from a wide range of sources and will enable weather, water and climate information to be related to socioeconomic and other applications context.
+Through an open eco-system of tools, applications and services , WIS 2.0 will allow all information providers to manage, publish and share their data, products and services and will allow all users to develop value added services and new products.

 3. Drivers and Challenges for WIS 2.0